BenFash/RateTheWork/README.md

 <details><summary>Colour Scheme</summary>

-- `#FEFCFB`: a white color used for the body of website.
+- `#D7CDCC`: a off-white color used for the body of website.

 - `#034078`: a indigo-blue color used for the nav, footer.